intergalacticfm/plugin.video.intergalacticfm/.development/overview.md

 **Genre** (one to three genres): *techno, acid, italo, disco*

-**Plot** (twenty to thirty words): *DRAFT: Music straight from the heart is what David Vunk is all about.
+**Plot** (twenty to thirty words): *Music straight from the heart is what David Vunk is all about.
 Known for his label Moustace Records and his envigorating dj sets and productions, watch his weekly stream on Wednesday evening from West Coast's Rotterdam.*

 **Poster** (1000 x 1500 PNG, main logo in center):
 ![Poster](../resources/vunk-poster.png "Poster")